aws/aws-cdk-rfcs/text/0249-v2-experiments.md

 way that does not adhere to [Sematic Versioning](https://semver.org/).
 According to the semver [specification](https://semver.org/#spec-item-11), a precedence between versions is calculated **only** if the **major**, **minor** and **patch** are equal.
-In the above example, the range `^2.3.0` is not satisfied by `2.3.1-experimental` since the patch part is not equal.
+In the above example, the range `^1.60.0` is not satisfied by `1.61.0-experimental` since the minor part is not equal.
 This becomes even more problematic in npm-v7, which automatically installs `peerDependencies`.
-With npm-v7, when a consumer application declares a dependency on `aws-cdk-lib` version `2.3.1-experimental`, consumes a library which declares a `peerDependency` on version `^2.3.0`, executing `npm install` will throw an
+With npm-v7, executing `npm install` will throw an exception when a consumer application declares a dependency on `aws-cdk-lib` version `1.61.0-experimental`, tries to consumes a library which declares a `peerDependency` on version `^1.60.0`. exception:

-exception:
+`npm install` error:

 ```
 npm ERR! code ERESOLVE